rkp8/SmartGymsScheduleManager/README.md

 `admin` -  is created at database initialization.
 Admin can add new trainers,  classes and assign classes to trainers.
 Admin can see list of all: appointments, trainers, members, invoices.
 He can also issue invoices manually for all confirmed appointments.

-`provider` - can by created by admin only.
+`trainer` - can by created by admin only.
 Trainers can set their own working plan, add breaks to that working plan and change the classes they teach.

-`customer retail` - registration page is public and can be created by everyone.
-Customer can only book new appointments and manage them.
-This type of customer sees only services which target regular customers.
+`member regular` - registration page is public and can be created by everyone.
+Member can only book new appointments and manage them.
+This type of member sees only services which target regular member.

-`customer premium` - almost the same as regular customer.
-The only difference is that this type of account can only see services which target premium customers.
+`member premium` - almost the same as regular member.
+The only difference is that this type of account can only see services which target premium members.

 ## Booking process